Joe Bowden: Coaching career

 In 2017, he was hired as the defensive coordinator and linebackers coach for the Missouri Baptist University.

+In 2025, he was hired as linebackers coach for Bowling Green State University.

 Personal life

-In 1998, he married Malika (Welch) and they have two daughters, Sydney and Cheyenne.
+In 1998, Bowden married Malika (née Welch) and they have two daughters, Sydney and Cheyenne.
 He has one son, Jaylon who also plays football and is following in the footsteps of his father.